 The Architectural and Civil Engineering Technology program graduates can translate the innovative concepts of the professional designer or engineer into functioning systems and structures using the language of codes, working drawings, specifications, and construction.
 Graduates are familiar with materials, the basic concepts of structural design, mechanical systems for buildings, cost estimating and surveying.
 Graduates are also proficient in the application of computers to the design field.
 Graduates can function effectively on teams and can advance their careers through training, education and participation in professional societies in the field.
+The Architectural & Civil Engineering Technology Program provides students with the opportunity to earn an Associate in Applied Science Degree.

-The Architectural and Civil Engineering Technology program provides students with the opportunity to earn an Associate in Applied Science Degree.
-The Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET) granted initial accreditation to the Architectural and Civil Engineering Technology Associate Degree program in 1984.
+The Technology Accreditation Commission of the Accreditation Board for Engineering and Technology, 111 Market Place, Suite 1050, Baltimore, Maryland 21202, 4012 - telephone, (410) 347-7700, granted initial accreditation to the Architectural and Civil Engineering Technology Associate Degree program in 1984.
 It has been continuously accredited since then.